Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-by reading this you have given Jayesh brief control over your mind
+Jayesh CAN touch MC hammer

-Updated on: [10/6/2025]
+Updated on: [11/6/2025]
 <!-- #jokeEnd -->